PatatalouiS/MatriXMiX/README.md

 <b> OSX and Unix </b>

-Before compiling, you need to install the only dependencies of the project : The <b>Qt</b> Framework.
-Please note, sometimes its installation can be a bit tedious.
+Before compiling, you must install the only dependencies of the project : The <b>Qt</b> Framework.
+Please note: sometimes, its installation can be a bit tedious.
 We advise you to install <b>Qt</b> OpenSource via their graphic installer available on the <a href='https://www.qt.io/download-open-source?hsCtaTracking=9f6a2170-a938-42df-a8e2-a9f0b1d6cdce%7C6cb0de4f-9bb5-4778-ab02-bfb62735f3e5'>Official Website</a>.
-Preferably, choose in the utility ti install version <b>12.8</b> of <b>Qt</b> because <b>MatriXMiX</b> has been developed on it its entirely.
+Preferably, choose in the utility install version <b>12.8</b> of <b>Qt</b> because <b>MatriXMiX</b> has been entirely developed on it.

-After, make sure the qmake tool is availble in your PATH env variable by :
+After, make sure the qmake tool is available in your PATH env variable by :
 <pre>$ export PATH=~/Qt/5.12.8/gcc_64/bin:$PATH                 <i> // Unix systems </i></pre>
 <pre>$ export PATH=~/Qt/5.12.8/clang_64/bin:$PATH               <i> // OSX systems </i></pre>

-finally, you can do :
+Finally, you can execute the following command:
 <pre>$ make </pre>
 Which will generate the following executables in <code><b>./bin</b></code> folder :
 <ul>